pivotal-sadubois/newsletter/catalog/docs/index.md

 register themself to the Newsleter Service and modify or delete their data records afterwards.
 The Newsleter User Interfaces interacts with the
 API provided Newsleter User Service to abstract direct connection to the Newsletter User Database.

-## Newsletter User Service (newsletter-user-service)
+## Newsletter Subscription Service (newsletter-suscription)
-The Newsletter User Service is the Backend of the Newsletter User Interface and provides an interface (RestFULL) for the application components
+The Newsletter Subscription Service is the Backend of the Newsletter User Interface and provides an interface (RestFULL) for the application components
 (newletter-ui or the mailing-service) to interact with cwits API.
 The the Newsletter User Service uses a PostgreSQL database backend to store persistent user data records.
 This abstraction allows better to controll who is acessing the service and new service features can be implemented by introducting a new API Version.
 As well its planned to integrate a circuit breaker in the NEwsleter User Service in a fulure version to prent the service from overloading.

-## Newsletter User Database (newsletter-user-db)
+## Newsletter Database (newsletter-db)
-The Newsletter User Database acts as backend for the Newsletter User Service and is basing on a PostgreSQL Database running in a container with the same Kubernetes Namespace as the application.
+The Newsletter Database acts as backend for the Newsletter User Service and is basing on a PostgreSQL Database running in a container with the same Kubernetes Namespace as the application.
 The Database is deployed and Managed trough the PostgreSQL Operator running in the default namespace of the same cluster.
 Morge information about the VMware PostgreSQL Operator can be seen in the documentation [VMware SQL with Postgres for Kubernetes Operator](https://docs.vmware.com/en/VMware-SQL-with-Postgres-for-Kubernetes/2.0/vmware-postgres-k8s/GUID-install-operator.html).